-Person's family provided with information on the purpose and process of evaluation (see page 33) If consent to evaluation given Medical assessment Psychological assessment Appropriate care will Donor is compatible Potential donor with recipient understands the process be available after the as far as is possible donation There are no medical/ surgical problems Potential donor is making a free choice to donate There is minimal risk of Negative mental health infection to the recipient consequences are more likely from not donating than from donating If no likelihood of significant If no likelihood of significant If no likelihood of significant psychological harm from physical harm from donation social harm from donation donation Legal and ethical assessment (see page 36) Ethical principles have been followed in process of consent The ethical issues have been fully considered There are no legal impediments If potential donation is ethically and legally acceptable If donation is considered to be in the person's best If no unreasonable risk to donor Parent/legally appointed decision-make consent to donation (see page 39) If consent is not given, donation does not proceed and reasons for withdrawal remain confidential Ongoing care of donor (see page 40) Medical review, psychological review
+Person's family provided with information on the purpose and process of evaluation (see page 33) If consent to evaluation given Medical assessment Psychological assessment Donor is compatible Potential donor Appropriate care will with recipient understands the process be available after the as far as is possible donation There are no medical/ surgical problems Potential donor is making a free choice to donate There is minimal risk of Negative mental health infection to the recipient consequences are more likely from not donating than from donating If no likelihood of significant If no likelihood of significant If no likelihood of significant physical harm from donation psychological harm from social harm from donation donation Legal and ethical assessment (see page 36) Ethical principles have been followed in process of consent The ethical issues have been fully considered There are no legal impediments If potential donation is ethically and legally acceptable Independent judgement (see page 37) If donation is considered to be in the person's best If no unreasonable risk to donor Parent/legally appointed decision-maker consent to donation (see page 39) If consent is not given, donation does not proceed and reasons for withdrawal remain confidential Ongoing care of donor (see page 40) Medical review, psychological review Counselling and support available

-- Counselling and support available - This framework is meant as a guide only.
+^{} This framework is meant as a guide only.
 The actual sequence of events will depend on individual circumstances and local practice.